yousofss/SpeechToText/README.md

 - Support for multiple audio formats (M4A, MP3, WEBM, MP4, MPGA, WAV, MPEG)
 - Automatic handling of large files by splitting them into chunks
+- User-provided OpenAI API key for transcription and can be deleted at any time
 - Download transcription as a text file

 ## Technologies Used